adambard/learnxinyminutes-docs/haskell.html.markdown

 foldl1 (\acc x -> acc + x) [1..5] -- 15

 ----------------------------------------------------
--- 4. Some fancy things you can do with functions
+-- 4. More functions
 ----------------------------------------------------

--- currying: if you don't pass in all the arguments to a function, it gets "curried".
-That means it returns a function that takes the rest of the arguments.
+-- currying: if you don't pass in all the arguments to a function, -- it gets "curried".
+That means it returns a function that takes the -- rest of the arguments.

 add a b = a + b
 foo = add 10 -- foo is now a function that takes a number and adds 10 to it